yonaskolb/XcodeGen/Docs/ProjectSpec.md

 Note that target names can also be changed by adding a `name` property to a target.

 ### Options
-- ⚪️ **carthageBuildPath**: `String` - The path to the carthage build directory.
+- [ ] *carthageBuildPath*: **String** - The path to the carthage build directory.
 Defaults to `Carthage/Build`.
 This is used when specifying target carthage dependencies
-- ⚪️ **createIntermediateGroups**: `Bool` - If this is specified and set to `true`, then intermediate groups will be created for every path component between the folder containing the source and next existing group it finds or the base path.
+- [ ] *createIntermediateGroups*: **Bool** - If this is specified and set to `true`, then intermediate groups will be created for every path component between the folder containing the source and next existing group it finds or the base path.
 For example, when enabled if a source path is specified as `Vendor/Foo/Hello.swift`, the group `Vendor` will created as a parent of the `Foo` group.
-- ⚪️ **bundleIdPrefix**: `String` - If this is specified then any target that doesn't have an `PRODUCT_BUNDLE_IDENTIFIER` (via all levels of build settings) will get an autogenerated one by combining `bundleIdPrefix` and the target name: `bundleIdPrefix.name`.
+- [ ] *bundleIdPrefix*: **String** - If this is specified then any target that doesn't have an `PRODUCT_BUNDLE_IDENTIFIER` (via all levels of build settings) will get an autogenerated one by combining `bundleIdPrefix` and the target name: `bundleIdPrefix.name`.
 The target name will be stripped of all characters that aren't alphanumerics, hyphens, or periods.
 Underscores will be replace with hyphens.
-- ⚪️ **settingPresets**: `String` - This controls the settings that are automatically applied to the project and its targets.
+- [ ] *settingPresets*: **String** - This controls the settings that are automatically applied to the project and its targets.
 These are the same build settings that Xcode would add when creating a new project.
 Project settings are applied by config type.
 Target settings are applied by the product type and platform.
 By default this is set to `all`
 	- `all`: project and target settings
 	- `project`: only project settings
 	- `targets`: only target settings
 	- `none`: no settings are automatically applied
-- ⚪️ **developmentLanguage**: `String` - Sets the development language of the project.
+- [ ] *developmentLanguage*: **String** - Sets the development language of the project.
 Defaults to `en`
-- ⚪️ **usesTabs**: `Bool` - If this is specified, the Xcode project will override the user's setting determining whether or not tabs or spaces should be used in the project.
+- [ ] *usesTabs*: **Bool** - If this is specified, the Xcode project will override the user's setting determining whether or not tabs or spaces should be used in the project.
-- ⚪️ **indentWidth**: `Int` - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.
+- [ ] *indentWidth*: **Int** - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.
-- ⚪️ **tabWidth**: `Int` - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.
+- [ ] *tabWidth*: **Int** - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.
-- ⚪️ **xcodeVersion**: `String` - The version of Xcode.
+- [ ] *xcodeVersion*: **String** - The version of Xcode.
 This defaults to the latest version periodically.
 You can specify it in the format `0910` or `9.1`

 ### Configs
 Each config maps to a build type of either `debug` or `release` which will then apply default build settings to the project.
 Any value other than `debug` or `release` (for example `none`), will mean no default build settings will be applied to the project.